 A Pentagon spokesman reported late January that over 150 Al-Qaeda affiliated militants have been killed in US airstrikes since the beginning of 2017.
 In another “precision airstrike” targeting an Al-Qaeda training camp in Idlib, over 100 “terrorist fighters” were killed.

-Posted by GPD on February 8, 2017, With 2002 Reads Filed under World.
+Posted by GPD on February 8, 2017, With 2004 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.